 You may notice some improvement immediately.
-Then again, the body scan might not seem to have any effect at all.
-It could also awaken your awareness around discomfort, making it seem worse.
+Then again, the body scan might not seem to have any effect.

-Plenty of people don’t enjoy meditation or notice any benefits the first few times they try it.
-But experts suggest it’s still worth meditating regularly, even if you don’t love it.
+Many people don’t notice any benefits the first few times they try it.
+But experts suggest it’s still worth meditating regularly, even if you don’t like meditating.

 Consistent meditation can lead to positive changes in your brain, including:

 - greater ability to cope with unwanted emotions

 If it helps, you can think of meditation as an exercise for your brain.
 Maybe you don’t feel like working up a sweat all the time, especially if you’ve already had a rough day.
 But once you get going, your workout generally becomes easier, right?